Leafwing-Studios/fop-rules/docs/character-options/classes/conduit.md

 ## Persistence

-When you reach level 2, you are able to use your ability to channel energy into items to your advantage when creating permanent magical items.
-You have advantage on all skill checks made to perform the Enchant and Splice downtime activities.
+When you reach level 2, you are able to use your ability to channel your own energy into permanent magical items.
+The first time each rest that you use the Enchant downtime activity, you may spend 1 essence to replace 1 essence crystal of its cost, up to a maximum of twice your proficiency bonus.

 ## Reverse Polarity